 Next Steps

-If you own timberland in Fayette County, Alabama, the first step is a conversation — no obligation, no buyer in the room, and an honest read on whether selling, holding, or managing makes more sense for your situation.
+If you own timberland in Fayette County, the first step is just a conversation — no obligation, no buyer in the room, and an honest read on whether selling, holding, or thinning makes more sense for your tract.